 Even without a pre-existing specialism based on a previous career, recruitment consultants can become industry experts.
 Those who are willing to listen, learn and keep the conversation going can build up a huge bank of information, developing up-to-date knowledge of markets, key industry legislation and regulations, challenges and risks in identifying, hiring and managing talent, and the skills required for particular positions.

 Myth #4: 'It just isn't very interesting work'

 Forget the notion that recruitment consultants do the same job day-in, day-out - it just isn't that kind of role.
 There are targets to hit, but there is also a degree of autonomy, with recruiters getting out, meeting clients and candidates, and attending events.
 The more consultants are able to form new relationships and build their profile in the market by making calls, setting up appointments and conducting interviews, the better their chances of receiving inbound business and repeat custom.

 Myth #5: 'There's not much scope for development'

 Many of those working in senior roles within the industry began their career as a recruitment consultant - gaining the grounding they needed for a future strategic, decision-making role.
-Phil Sheridan, Robert Half's UK managing director, was one of them.
-He started out at the company as a recruitment consultant, having previously worked as an accountant.

 The reality is, if you're a strong performer, there are good promotion prospects and clear pathways to the top.
 Organisations are always looking for future leaders, so those who can exceed their targets and develop strong relationships with business leaders have the chance to progress quickly.